Skip to main content

 device.submit();

-Clearing can be disabled by setting any of the clear properties to the string constant 'load'.
+Clearing can be disabled by setting any of the clear properties to the string constant 'false'.
 Instead of clearing before rendering, this loads the previous contents of the framebuffer.
-Clearing should generally be expected to be more performant.

 Offscreen rendering